U.S. Postal Service Guidelines

-For more details on U.S. Postal Service requirements on mailboxes refer to their Domestic Mail Manual (DMM), specifically
+For details on U.S. Postal Service requirements on mailboxes refer to their Domestic Mail Manual (DMM), specifically 508 Recipient Services:

-This section provides County’s guidelines for mailboxes and newspaper delivery boxes on public right-of-ways.
+This section provides County guidelines for mailboxes and newspaper delivery boxes on public right-of-ways.

-No mailbox or newspaper delivery box, hereinafter referred to as mailbox, will be allowed to exist on the County's right-of-ways if it interferes with the safety of the traveling public or the function, maintenance or operation of the road system.
+No mailbox or newspaper delivery box, hereinafter referred to as mailbox, will be allowed to exist on County right of way if it interferes with the safety of the traveling public or the function, maintenance or operation of the road system.
 A mailbox installation not conforming to the provisions of this regulation is an unauthorized encroachment under Kansas State Statute Section 68-545.

 No mailbox will be permitted where access is obtained from a freeway or where access is otherwise prohibited by law or regulation.
 Mailboxes shall be located on the right-hand side of the roadway in the carrier's direction of travel route except on one-way streets, where they may be placed on the left-hand side.
 The bottom of the box shall be set at a height established by the U.S. Postal Service, usually between 39 in. and 48 in. above the roadway surface.
 The roadside face of the box shall be offset from the edge of the traveled way a distance no less than the greater of the following:

 - 8ft (where no paved shoulder exists and shoulder cross slope is 13 percent or flatter), or

 - the width of the all-weather shoulder present plus 8 in. to 12 in., or

 - the width of an all-weather turnout specified by the County plus 8 in. to 12 in..